Just One Summer: Production

 In August 2011, it was announced that the JuliElmo tandem will have a movie, after their successful team-up for their first acting project Andres de Saya.
-The movie was temporarily postponed due their work in Daldalita.
+The movie was temporarily postponed due to their work in Daldalita.
 The director has been busy with Amaya and TV5's Nandito Ako as well.
 On March 8, 2012, shooting resumed.
 The movie was shot in Bulacan and Laguna.
 As of June/July 2012, the movie is in post-production and the stars are dubbing their voices and recording the songs to be used for the film.

 Theme song

-The theme song of the film entitled Bakit Ba Ganyan sung by Julie Anne San Jose, was originally interpreted by Dina Bonnevie backed by VST & Co.
+The theme song of the film, entitled Bakit Ba Ganyan sung by Julie Anne San Jose, was originally interpreted by Dina Bonnevie backed by VST & Co.
 It was also covered by Tito Sotto, Vic Sotto and Joey de Leon in a Chinese version.